15 Most Vulnerable Jobs in America if a Recession Hits

 New Africa/Adobe receptionist at desk in lobby

-Any industry that relies on discretionary income is going to face problems during a recession, so people who work at hotels, airlines, travel agencies, or other areas in the tourism industry may be in for a rough year or so.
+Any industry that relies on discretionary income will face problems during a recession, so people who work at hotels, airlines, travel agencies, or other areas of the tourism industry may be in for a rough year or so.

-When people don’t have extra money or don’t feel comfortable spending it, they’re not going to be booking vacations.
-This could be especially harsh since the tourism industry was one of the most severely affected by the COVID-19 pandemic.
+When people don’t have extra money or feel comfortable spending it, they’re not going to book vacations.
+This could be especially harsh since the tourism industry was one of the most severely affected by the pandemic.

 Arts and entertainment jobs